Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 There are a few drawbacks to keep in mind when choosing a larger implant:

-• Larger implants can impede your normal daily activities like running and exercising.
+- Larger implants can impede your daily activities like running and exercising.

-Small breast implants may make sense if you have a petite build and are looking to enhance your natural breasts.
-While larger breast implants, say 400cc or 375cc high-profile, may work perfectly for a person with a taller and broader frame.
+Small breast implants may make sense if you have a petite build and are looking to a smaller change to the breasts.
+While larger breast implants, say 400cc or 375cc high-profile, may work good for a person with a taller and broader frame.

 Important Factors to Consider When Choosing Breast Implants